Our Neighbors | Our Library | Maine's Poetry

 This poetic landscape is incomplete, as well as ever-evolving by the day.
 Maine has the invaluable resource of the Maine State Library, which houses a huge portion of those poems.
 For the purpose of this program, the Maine State Library will provide various resources, anthologies, and collections of Maine’s poetry—from the historical to the contemporary—for librarians and communities to draw inspiration from.

-- Belfast Free Library
+- Thompson Free Library

 - Lincoln Memorial Library